JoshPatlingrao/Simulating-a-Home-Network-V2/README.md

 ### Subnetting and DHCP Pools

+The family network will be split into 5 subnets.
+- Family: a shared subnet for personal family devices
+- Guest: a subnet for guest devices to connect to
+- Parents: a subnet for parents personal and work devices
+- Son: a subnet for son personal and work devices
+- Daughter: a subnet for daughter personal and work devices

 | VLAN  | Network | Subnet | Usable Hosts | Gateway (SVI) | DHCP Range |
 | :---: | :---: | :---: | :---: | :---: | :---: |
 | 10 | Family | 198.132.221.0/26 | 62 | 198.132.221.62 | .1 - 61 |